lanbengbeng/fdbus-doc/docs/manual.rst

   mapping tables and return the result to the ``name server`` that initiated the application.
 - The ``name server`` forwards the received return result to the client that initiated the application, and the client establishes a direct connection with the service using the actual address in the result.
-  In this way, you can find services on all hosts.
+  In this way, you can find all services on all hosts.

 As can be seen from the above figure, once the connection is established between the client and the server, all communication is completed through this connection without forwarding through the intermediate link.